Server data from the Official MCP Registry

 The SessionStart hook (kin setup-hooks) reinforces these directives at the start of every session with a "Session directives" block that reminds Claude to use kindex MCP tools throughout the session.

-With the directives active, Claude will:
+With the directives active, the agent will:

 # Kill a cloud instance in 1 hour (but download results first)